ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 1. Team B removes one map
 1. Team A removes one map
 1. Team B chooses starting side on map 3

+<a id="format_closed"></a>
+### Format [Closed Qualifier]
+All teams not invited to an RMR due to their position from the prior Major (i.e., Legends) will qualify via closed qualifier.
+The closed qualifier requirements are as follows:
+- Each region will hold one closed qualifier
+  - The closed qualifier may be held online.
+  - If a region must be subdivided to accommodate ping of participating teams (e.g., AMER -> NA and SA), RMR invitations will be split evenly among the regions.
+If invitations cannot be evenly split, the remaining invitation(s) will be granted to the subdivided qualifier featuring the team with the highest Regional Standing.
+- The closed qualifier format will follow the RMR format for the corresponding number of teams.
+  - The number of participating regional teams will be, at minimum, twice the number of teams who will advance to the RMR.
+More teams should be added to accommodate the nearest applicable tournament format.
+- Half of the teams in the closed qualifier will be invited directly based on their [Regional Standing](#Regional-Standing).
+The other half are to qualify through open qualifiers.

+### Regional Standing
+Teams in each Major Region are sorted via an official Regional Standing.

 ### Seeding
 #### Pre-event Seeding